Updated: Jun 14

 November 11th 2020

-As you enter Craigdarroch Castle, your eyes fall upon a massive fireplace adorned with elegant carvings; among these are the words "Welcome ever smiles, and farewell goes out sighing."
+As you enter Craigdarroch Castle, your eyes fall upon a massive fireplace adorned with elegant carvings; among these are the words "Welcome ever smiles and Farewell goes out sighing."
 A quote by William Shakespeare that, I like to imagine, would have brought comfort to soldiers arriving at the manor for the first time.

-Located in Victoria, Craigdarroch Castle was built between 1887 and 1890 by Robert and Joan Dunsmuir; by the time the Great War broke out in 1914, the castle was under the control of The Bank of Montreal and by the end of the war, foreclosure proceedings had begun on the property.
+Located in Victoria, Craigdarroch Castle was built between 1887 and 1890 by Robert and Joan Dunsmuir; by the time the Great War broke out in 1914, the castle was under the control of The Bank of Montreal, and by the end of the war, foreclosure proceedings had begun on the property.

 On November 11th, 1918, Armistice was signed.
-However, while the war was over, there were new problems that needed to be contended back home.
+However, while the war was over, there were new problems that needed to be dealt with back home.
 Military hospitals across Europe were shutting down.
 Their occupants were sent back to their respective countries where overcrowding and strained resources in existing hospitals became a real source of concern.
 Within Canada, it became the job of the Department of Soldiers Civil Reestablishment, or DSCR, to find solutions to these problems.

 Craigdarroch Castle was specifically designated to house those soldiers deemed "long-treatment cases or incurables."
 However, it also came to provide medical treatment and therapy to veterans living in the area.
-The castle contained 110 beds, organized with the floors above the third containing the wards, and the basement containing the gymnasium and hydrotherapeutic equipment.
+The castle contained 110 beds, organized with the floors above the third containing the wards and the basement containing the gymnasium and hydrotherapeutic equipment.
 The capital supplied furnishings and other extras and creature comforts were donated by charitable organizations such as the Red Cross and Victoria Purple Star Lodge.

-The castle was finished its transformation and officially opened as a hospital on September 25th, 1919, by the Prince of Wales.
-By then, the castle was outfitted with all the amenities needed to comfort these soldiers, give them aid, and prepare them to enter society once again.
-The DSCR wanted the castle to provide a home-like environment to to these men; as such, it was full of distractions.
+The castle finished its transformation and officially opened as a hospital on September 25th, 1919, by the Prince of Wales.
+By then, the castle was outfitted with all the amenities needed to comfort these soldiers, give them aid, and prepare them to reenter society.
+The DSCR wanted the castle to provide a home-like environment to these men; as such, it was full of distractions.
 Inside were books, plants, a gramophone and both a pool and snooker table; while outside, patients were supplied with a tennis court, a large vegetable garden and a brand new vocational building.
 Aside from being welcome comfort to soldiers who had known little more than the horror of war for the past years, these amenities served a practical purpose.
 Activities such as pool and tennis helped regain hand-eye coordination; reading and gardening were therapeutic and focusing.
 Most importantly, the vocational building allowed for curative treatment through occupation and taught skills useful for reintegration into society; inside the vocational building were located a machine shop, woodworking room, basket room, and paint shop.
 Occasionally, items made by soldiers were sold off; profits were then either given to the patient or placed into a communal "amusement" fund.